flame-engine/flame_tutorials/tutorials/1_basic_square/README.md

 `Game` is the most basic class that you can use to build your game, it includes the necessary methods for creating a basic game loop and methods for the lifecycle of a Flame game.

-For more complex games, you will probably want to use `BaseGame`, which has a lot of utilities that will make your life easier on more complex game, we will cover that on furter tutorials, for this one the `Game` class will be enough for the concepts that you will learn here.
+For more complex games, you will probably want to use `BaseGame`, which has a lot of utilities that will make your life easier on more complex game, we will cover that on later tutorials, for this one the `Game` class will be enough for the concepts that you will learn here.

 `GameWidget` is, like its name suggest, a Flutter widget that will run your game and place it inside the Flutter widget tree.